cyrusvahidi/non-linear-fx/README.md

 `CUDNN`

 ## bash config
-For a consisent environment configuration, add the following to your `~/.bashrc` on the GPU server
+For a consisent environment configuration, add the following to your `~/.bashrc` on the GPU server and run the command `source ~/.bashrc`.

 ```
 module load python/3.6.6